 In a food processor fitted with a steel blade, process the carrots, onion, celery, and garlic until fairly fine; like a minced soffritto.

 In a Dutch oven, add the 1 tablespoon of the oil and cook the soffritto over medium heat for 10 minutes.
 Spoon mixture into a very large bowl and set aside.

-In the same Dutch oven over medium heat, add the rest of the oil and cook the pancetta until golden.
+In the same Dutch oven over medium heat, add the rest of the oil and cook the Italian sausage, breaking up with a spoon, until golden.

 Add half of the ground beef and brown until crumbly, about 10 minutes.

 As the meat cooks, break up any chunks with a wooden spoon into small pieces.